-The British government has publicly urged Iran to free all UK-national hostages.
-The Trump administration publicly called for Tahbaz's release, including in a State Department video posted on social media on World Environment Day, June 6, 2019.
-On June 9, Brian Hook, U.S. special envoy for Iran, said he had been negotiating with Tehran to free Tahbaz and other American nationals, trying to build on recent prisoner swaps that had freed U.S. citizens, Xiyue Wang and Michael White.
+The Trump administration publicly called for Tahbaz's release, including in a State Department video posted on social media on June 6, 2019 (World Environment Day).
+On June 9, 2019, Brian Hook, U.S. special envoy for Iran, said he had been negotiating with Tehran to free Tahbaz and other American nationals, trying to build on recent prisoner swaps that had freed U.S. citizens Xiyue Wang and Michael White.
+Likewise, the Biden administration's special envoy for Iran, Robert Malley, tweeted in January 2022 that "Iran should release [Tahbaz], the Namazis, Emad Shargi, and Morad's fellow UK citizens immediately."